-There are many appliances required to run your home.
-During the warm season you may need an air conditioning system or a heat pump.
+There are many devices needed to run your home.
+During the summer you may need an air conditioning system or a heat pump.
 During the cold months, most homeowners require a furnace or air handler.
-Then there are washer and dryers, ranges, refrigerators…the list seems to go on forever.
+Then there are washer and dryers, dishwashers, refrigerators…the list seems endless.

-A water heater is a large tank that, yes, heats water.
-The heat is either created by burning gas or by using electricity.
-A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
-As the hot water is used, fresh cold water enters in the bottom of the tank so it, too, can be heated for use throughout your home.
+A water heater is a storage tank that, yes, heats water.
+The heat is either created by burning gas or by utilizing electricity.
+A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
+As the hot water is used, fresh cold water enters to the bottom of the tank so it can also be heated for use throughout your home.

-A boiler, on the other hand, can heat water that is used to heat the home and provide hot water.
-A different type of boiler can heat the water until it turns into steam.
-The steam can heat the water for the home but can also be dispersed throughout the home and give warm comfort through radiators.
+A boiler, on the other hand, can heat water that is used to bring heat to the home and heat the water.
+A different type of boiler can heat the water to the point it turns into steam.
+The steam can heat the water for the home but can also be dispersed throughout the home and provide warm comfort through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that give you great comfort during the cold winter months.
-Newer boilers are also very energy efficient.
+Boilers are very flexible heating systems that provide great comfort during the cold season.
+Today’s boilers are also very energy efficient.

 Can’t decide which water heating system is ideal for your home?
 Call Fras-Air/General Service Experts in Hillsborough today and we’ll come out and provide you a free in-home estimate.